 The University of Aberdeen is the only university in Scotland to offer an undergraduate degree in Petroleum Engineering, and also general engineering modules.
 You can also study the Petroleum Engineering Masters degree.
 Also on offer is a Subsea Engineering Masters Degree, that’s respected in the industry as a solid course.

-IFP (Institut Français du Pétrole)
+(Formerly called IFP (Institut Français du Pétrole)

-Staff and students here have been responsible for a number of industry advancements such as the Rock-Eval technique to determine the oil potential of sedimentary rock.
+Historically, staff and students here have been responsible for a number of industry advancements such as the Rock-Eval technique to determine the oil potential of sedimentary rock.
 Yves Chauvin is a researcher at IFP who was awarded a Nobel prize for chemistry in 2005.

 Delft University of Technology